 As always, please reach out to the Executive Director or Director of Healthcare in your community.
 They will cascade information as soon as possible.
 Please understand that things may change rapidly, and there may be minimal notice between a communication and a change of protocol or direction.
 We will continue our commitment to transparency throughout this next stage of the pandemic.

 One additional note of encouragement is the Monoclonal Antibody Project.
-The State of Nebraska was issues 1,000 doses of the Monoclonal Antibody infusion for those testing positive for COVID-19.
-If a resident or associate is positive, exhibits mild to moderate symptoms, and meets criteria to receive, our communities will work with the individual, their physician and the Infection Control Assessment and Promotion program (ICAP) at UNMC to get them in line for the antibody infusion.
+The State of Nebraska was issued 1,000 doses of the Monoclonal Antibody infusion for those testing positive for COVID-19.
+If a resident or associate is positive, exhibits mild to moderate symptoms, and meets the criteria to receive, our communities will work with the individual, their physician and the Infection Control Assessment and Promotion program (ICAP) at UNMC to get them in line for the antibody infusion.
 This two-hour process includes one hour of infusion and one hour of monitoring in a hospital setting or through the assistance of home health.
 We are excited to have another option to help residents and associates get through the COVID illness.

 Thank you for your support during this pandemic.
 Your trust, understanding and flexibility will be the key to keeping our residents safe.
 We are proud to be Heritage United, walking alongside you as we take this next step together.